 Some call it a “mission”, others have said it’s “the best job in the world”.
 Whatever your view journalism is part of everyday life producing information, opinion and entertainment for the public via different platforms, from the morning newspaper column to blink-and-you-miss-it half-line stories on the social networks.
 This course gives students the opportunity to discover the fast-paced journalism industry.
 You will develop the skills and experience ready for a career in a thrilling multimedia environment.

-You extend your practical news-writing skills and explore the journalism industry, including online.
+You'll extend your practical news-writing skills and explore the journalism industry, including online.
 This will provide a basis to consider such areas as sports journalism, feature journalism, what it takes to be an ethical reporter and how to operate within the law.
 You have the option to prepare your skills for work experience.
-In the single honours programme, you will develop web and multimedia design skills.
+In the single honours programme, you will also develop your web and multimedia design skills.